Windows 10 command prompt: What is it and how does it work?

-We look at one of the most powerful features in Windows 10 - the command prompt
+We take a look at one of the most basic - and most powerful - features in Windows 10

-Command Prompt is one of the most basic of the myriad advanced features in Windows 10 and all the versions of the operating system before it but in some cases, also one of the most powerful.
+Command prompt, or CMD, might be one of the most basic features you'll find in Windows 10, but it's also one of the most powerful.

 Windows 10 command prompt can carry out more advanced actions that aren't necessarily available using the graphical user interface (GUI) of Windows 10.

-And although Microsoft has certainly made the rest of Windows 10 prettier and easier to use, with an enhanced UI and the addition of natural language processing (NLP), the Command Prompt has been left out of the revamp, just as rough and ready as it always has been.
+Although Microsoft has recently taken steps to make the rest of Windows 10 prettier and easier to use, with an enhanced UI and the addition of natural language processing (NLP), the command prompt has been left out of the revamp; it just as rough and ready as it always has been.

-The Command Prompt will never win awards for its looks, that's not the point of it; the white text on a black background isn't that enticing.
-But it is instantly recognisable to even the most neophyte of Windows users.
+The command prompt will never win awards for its looks, but the programme is instantly recognisable to even the most neophyte of Windows users.
 At this point, you may feel reluctant to type in a command for fear of ruining your computer, but will a little training, you can come to love this tool

 If you want to make serious changes to your system using command prompt, you'll most likely have to run as administrator.
 This can be done in either of the previous two methods by either right-clicking the icon in search or by selecting the admin option from the Power Users menu.